pranav-mallela/Gita-ChatBot/README.md

 # Gita ChatBot

 Gita ChatBot is an LLM chatbot that leverages Llama 2 to provide spiritual advice based on the teachings of the Bhagvad Gita.

+Quick try here! (no frontend): https://colab.research.google.com/drive/1KkwwH3ZOXAP6JIqDLqF63p4uyXIyTfGG?usp=sharing

 ## Features